bzrudski/vectorose/docs/users_guide/statistics.md

 ## Extracting Unit Vectors

-In light that last comment, you may be wondering how to get these unit vectors.
+In light of that last comment, you may be wondering how to get these unit vectors.
 There are a number of ways that we can do this, and this process depends on whether we are studying the marginal orientation distribution or a conditional orientation distribution.